secretstartups/handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 The course must be from a credentialed college or university and must be relevant to your career development goals and development.
 If the education provider does not allow for tuition/payment deferment and this would cause financial strain, you can request to receive 50% of the reimbursement up front and the other 50% upon successful completion of the course/program.
 The relevance of the classes taken for each semester will be subject to the approval of the manager.
 The grade must be equivalent to a "B".

 **Eligibility for Reimbursement:** A final grade report or transcript is required to receive reimbursement.
-If the opportunity costs more than $1,000, you can expense 50% of the cost up front, and 50% upon completion.
+If you are paying per module, you can reimburse after completion of each module using evidence of completion in your Navan claim.

 ### Your 4th Trimester Coaching